Pricing of Services

 It is our standard policy that any "additional" services that can be performed at the time of tuning and completed in a total of fewer than 15 minutes will be included in the tuning fee as a courtesy

-In-home service other than tuning: $100 minimum, covering any work that can be completed in 1 ½ hour or less.
-Otherwise, we pro-rate service at $90 per hour
+In-home service other than tuning (piano cleaning, dust removal): $100 minimum, covering any work that can be completed in 1 ½ hour or less.
+Otherwise, we pro-rate service at $100 per hour

-For more extensive regulation, voicing, or similar jobs that can require additional hours, we may recommend either one-half day, or one full-day service in-home, for which we charge as follows: One-half day: $250 to $375.
-Full day: $500 to $750
+For more extensive regulation, voicing, or similar jobs that can require additional hours, we may recommend either one-half day, or one full-day service in-home, for which we charge as follows: One-half day: $375.
+Full day: $750

 (For a more complete description of these services, please browse our FAQs)